-Striving for a good credit score is one of the most important financial goals to have.
+Working to build a healthy credit score is one of the most important financial goals you can have.
 But what exactly is a “good” score – and is there a perfect one?

 What is a Perfect Credit Score?